 “Oh, I don’t know.
 I have everything I need, I like it here.
 I like cobbling around, repairing, fixing, a little remodeling.
 I look forward to it; it doesn’t even feel like work, just part of cottage life.”

-“Come on, how about something with some land, acreage; you can have a garden, even grapes, a vineyard, room for the grandchildren to play, peace, solitude?
+“Come on, how about something with some land, acreage; you can have a garden (maintained with the help of Texas Tree Farm), even grapes, a vineyard, room for the grandchildren to play, peace, solitude?
 No tour trains or traffic, none of that Summer chaos.”